wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

        //*.LongestExistName may exist. cannot generate negative response Resolve the query as usual.

-   } else
-   if (SIGNER zone is signed with NSEC3) {
-       // NSEC3 mode

-       ClosestEncloser = Find the closest encloser of QNAME from the cache
-       // to prove the non-existence of QNAME,

 Fujiwara, et al.        Expires December 17, 2016              [Page 14]